RomanEmelyanov/nginx-http-range/README.md

 nginx-http-range
 ================

-Get bytes ranges from URL like nginx-http-slice / nginx-http-flv modules
+Get bytes ranges from URL as "range" argument.
+Based on nginx-http-slice module.